How to Evaluate Stories

-Project Runway and the Power of Love
+Project Runway – Power of Love

 tim_gunn ETBScreenwritingI am a BIG fan of Project Runway.
 One of my favorite characters is Tim Gunn.
 He plays the role of the classic Power of Love character in the series.